postcss/autoprefixer/README.md

 ### PostCSS

-Autoprefixer can be also used as a [PostCSS](https://github.com/ai/postcss) filter, so you can combine it with other filters:
+Autoprefixer can be also used as a [PostCSS](https://github.com/ai/postcss) processor, so you can combine it with other processors and parse CSS only once:

 ```js
 postcss().